Mental Health Emergency

 - Remove harmful items: If possible, remove any items from the immediate area that could be used as a weapon, such as fire arms, knives, tools, or baseball bats.

-- Try to make the call from a safe and quiet place where your family member or friend will not feel threatened by overhearing you.
+- Try to make the call or text from a safe and quiet place where your family member or friend will not feel threatened by overhearing you.

 - Tell police you are calling about a mental health emergency and request a CIT officer.